 I take advantage of that by boosting it some more.
 I talked about my achievements like being a best-selling author, earning $200,000 per client, building a multimillion-dollar business, and traveling the world.

 Dynamics also helped boost my credibility.
 I share my personal growth: being in a relationship and having a better relationship with my family members.
 My parents come to my seminars.
 My brothers and my cousins come to my seminars or my shows.

 I’m more connected in groups.
-My desire to make an impact to mankind has changed.
+My desire to make an impact on mankind has changed.
 I’m working with celebrities now.
 I’m working on social causes.

 Giving people dynamics is important for them to have their own bildungsroman.
-You want to let them see they can achieve something deeper, more personal, and more essential with your programs.
+You want to let them see they can achieve something deeper, more personal, and more essential with the help of your programs.

-Are you ready to create your own bildungsroman with a personal story?
+Are you ready to create your definition of bildungsroman?
 I understand sharing a part of yourself can be intimidating.
 But remember, it’s only when you allow yourself to be vulnerable that you can truly connect with your audience.
 Once you do, you can build your credibility and start making sales.

-How do you intend to build your bildungsroman?
-Share your game plan in the comments below.
+What’s your definition of bildungsroman?
+Share your answer in the comments section below.